clairemerot/physalia_adaptation_course/04_day4/01_haploblocks/readme.md

 n_windows<-dim(pca_matrix)[1] # the number of windows we have
 ```

-We may want to simply plot the pca for some windows.
-This is not the most easy because remember the format is a bit tricky
+We may want to simply plot the PCAs for some windows.
+This is a little difficult due to the tricky matrix format.
 Look at the format.
 We have 3 columns for position, total eigen values, eigvalue of PC1, of PC2 and then 240 values for PC1 scores of all our samples, and 240 values for PC2 scores of all samples
 ```
    chrom   start     end      total    lam_1     lam_2   PC_1_L_01    PC_1_L_02    PC_1_L_03    PC_1_L_04